paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 <a id="section-426e-2"></a>
 ## § 426e–2.
 Clarification of munition disposal authorities
-**(a) In general** The Secretary may implement any response action the Secretary determines to be necessary at a site where—
+**(a) In general** The Secretary may, at full Federal expense, implement any response action the Secretary determines to be necessary at a site where—

 (1) the Secretary has carried out a project under civil works authority of the Secretary that includes placing sand on a beach; and

 (2) as a result of the project described in paragraph (1), military munitions that were originally released as a result of Department of Defense activities are deposited on the beach, posing a threat to human health or the environment.

-**(b) Response action funding** A response action described in subsection (a) shall be funded from amounts made available to the agency within the Department of Defense responsible for the original release of the munitions.
+**(b) Response action funding** A response action described in subsection (a) shall be reimbursed from amounts made available to the agency within the Department of Defense responsible for the original release of the munitions.

 ### Statutory Notes

+#### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–322, § 1154(1), inserted “, at full Federal expense,” after “The Secretary may” in introductory provisions.

+Subsec. (b).
+Pub.
+L. 114–322, § 1154(2), substituted “reimbursed” for “funded”.

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 2 of Pub.
 L. 113–121, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).